-In today’s increasingly divided world suffering from catastrophic climate change, the ideas of Fritz Schumacher chime as loud as ever.
+In today’s world, facing the catastrophic effects of climate change, the ideas of Fritz Schumacher chime as loud as ever.
 50 years after he founded Practical Action, what would Fritz make of the position the world finds itself in?
 What would be his message to world leaders at COP26 and people around the world coping with the impact of climate change?

 We caught up with Nicola Schumacher, Fritz’s daughter, for a unique insight into the philosophy of our visionary founder.

 “Wisdom demands a new orientation of science and technology toward the organic, the gentle, the elegant and beautiful.”